To run Anbox Cloud you need to fulfil a few minimum requirements which are a bit different depending on which kind of deployment you choose.

 The specified number of cores and RAM is only the minimum required to run Anbox Cloud at a sensible performance.

 More CPU cores and more RAM on the machine hosting LXD will allow to run a higher number of containers.
-See Capacity Planing for an introduction of how many resources are necessary to host a specific number of containers.
+See About clustering for an introduction of how many resources are necessary to host a specific number of containers.

 Applications not maintained by Anbox Cloud may have different hardware recommendations: